Autocrit/Asus-ROG-STRIX-H370-I-GAMING-Hackintosh-Guide/README.md

 - on restart I was getting the BIOS error "The system has posted in safe mode".
 This is fxed with *DisableRtcChecksum* in Kernal->Quirks set to *true*

 ### OpenCore GUI
-- this isn't working at the moment and I'm not sure why
+> - this isn't working at the moment and I'm not sure why
+- updating to OpenCore 0.6.3 (with the necessary driver, kext and config.plist updates) has fixed this so the GUI is now working.

 ### Windows 10
 - wake from sleep in Windows 10 is broken since the move to OpenCore